December 3, 2022

 Viva Raw’s Pure recipe is balanced at an ideal ratio for most cats: 80% muscle meat, 10% bone, and 10% secreting organ.
 All recipes include liver; the beef includes liver and kidney; the rabbit includes liver, kidney, and lung.
 Hearts are in all recipes.
 All poultry recipes include hearts and gizzards; hearts and gizzards are appropriately considered muscle meat, not organs.
 The variety of all the recipes in combination provides a good balance.
 Viva Raw cannot control what recipes individuals feed.
 In addition, some pet owners are restricted in what proteins they can offer due to pre-existing food allergies; therefore, Viva Raw cannot legally call their food 100% balanced.

 Furthermore, some nutrients, such as taurine, degrade in the freezing and thawing process and are inadvertently at risk of being thrown out when the owner feeds.
 Because taurine is water soluble, “most of the taurine contained in tissues will be dissolved into water if exposed” (Spitze et al.).
-Because Viva Raw cannot predict whether or not each pet parent will offer the pet the juices from the meat that appear once the meat is thawed, they cannot guarantee that the pet will be provided all of the available taurine.
+Because Viva Raw cannot predict whether or not each pet parent will offer the pet the juices from the meat that appear once it is thawed, they cannot guarantee that the pet will be provided all of the available taurine.
 Not getting enough taurine is extremely dangerous for a cat’s health as they cannot make their own.
 Thus, adding the NuVet supplement ensures that the cat gets the necessary amount of taurine.
 Because taurine is water soluble, it will not hurt a cat to get too much taurine as the excess will be expelled through urine.

 Why We Recommend NuVet Plus Feline Powder

 There are many supplements on the market.
 Years ago, we happily used a different supplement, but it changed its base ingredient to rice flour.
-Rice binds to taurine and removes it from the body before it is absorbed.
+Rice binds to taurine and removes it from the body before absorption.
 Consequently, we discovered multiple cats with thinning hearts when doing our annual heart scans.
 The switch to a rice base within the supplement was the only change in our diet.
 Once we switched supplements, our cats’ hearts returned to normal.
 Our experience was a lesson on how ingredients affect nutrients and their absorption.
 We searched for a new supplement with this at the forefront of our minds.

 Our supplement search ended with NuVet as our choice for one significant reason: “NuVet Plus ingredients and nutrients are compounded to maintain their integrity and bio-digestibility for complete cellular infusion” (“NuVet Plus Feline Powder”).
-Comparing supplements can be challenging because they can appear equal when looking at the nutrients offered, yet not every ingredient is bioavailable to a cat due to it being an obligate carnivore.
+Comparing supplements can be challenging because they can appear equal when looking at the nutrients offered, yet not every ingredient is bioavailable to a cat because it is an obligate carnivore.
 Cats' bodies cannot utilize the nutrients the same way dogs or humans can because they cannot metabolize the ingredient that contains the nutrients.
 A simplistic example is that cats cannot live off plant-based proteins like peas or other legumes.
 It must be animal-based protein.
 The same is true for the ingredients used to offer nutrient supplementation.
 The ingredients must be bioavailable for the cat to utilize them.

 Bioavailability depends not only on the ingredients themselves but how they are processed.
 For example, heat alters and often destroys the bioavailability of nutrients.
 The NuVet company ensures that all of the ingredients used in their feline powder come from ingredients that cats can metabolize.